 TGax Editor: CID 15686 was resolved during Sept meeting (Motion #684) however, I received offline feedback that the resolution isn’t entirely correct.
 I agree with the feedback and I have updated my resolution to address the concerns.

-[15686]An AP that receives a Management frame from one unassociated non-AP STA in an HE TB PPDU trans-mitted on an RA-RU shall respond with either an Ack frame or Multi-STA BlockAck frame sent in an SU PPDU or in a DL HE MU PPDU on a broadcast RU with STA-ID 2045.
-An AP that receives Management frames from more than one unassociated non-AP STAs in HE TB PPDUs transmitted on RA-RUs shall respond with a Multi-STA BlockAck frame carried either in an SU PPDU or in a DL HE MU PPDU on a broadcast RU with STA-ID 2045.
+[15686]An AP that receives Management frames from one or more unassociated non-AP STAs, carried in an HE TB PPDU in response to a Trigger frame with RA-RUs, shall respond with a Multi-STA BlockAck frame carried either in an SU PPDU or in a DL HE MU PPDU on a broadcast RU with STA-ID 2045.

 Broadcast TWT operation